|Date Range||1800 - 1899|

 Guru Rinpoche Padmasambhava (Tibetan: pe ma jung ne, English: Lotus Born): the main founder of Buddhism in Tibet.
 (See Padmasambhava Life-story Painting).

 With a steady composure gazing on all beings, white in colour with a reddish hue, one face adorned with a moustache and goatee, the right hand holds to the heart an upright gold vajra.
 The left hand placed in the lap holds a white skullcup filled with nectar, jewels and a long-life vase.
 The ornate katvanga staff of a Vajrayana mendicant decorated with white streamers rests against the left shoulder.
 Adorned with gold earrings and a necklace, the head is covered with a lotus hat, a gift of the King of Zahor, of silk brocade topped with a half-vajra and a single vulture feather.
 Attired in various robes of different colours reflecting the disciplines of the Vinaya, Bodhisattva and Mantra Vehicles, he sits atop a sun and moon disc above a multi-coloured lotus blossom rising from the blue waters of Dhanakosha lake; encircled by a rainbow sphere.
-Seated to the left is the consort Mandarava holding the long-life symbols of an arrow with a mirror and streamers in the right hand and a vase in the left.
-At the right is the cosort Yeshe Tsogyal holding up a skull offering bowl with the left hand.
+Seated to the viewer's left is the consort Mandarava holding the long-life symbols of an arrow with a mirror and streamers in the right hand and a vase in the left.
+At the viewer's right is the consort Yeshe Tsogyal holding up a skull offering bowl with the left hand.

 At the top center is the primordial buddha Samantabhadra, black in colour, naked, with the two hands placed in the lap and seated in vajra posture.
 To the left is Buddha Amitabha, red, holding a begging bowl in the lap with both hands; attended by two bodhisattvas, ornage Manjushri on the proper right and blue Vajrapani on the left.
 To the right is Padmapani (Lotus Holder) Avalokiteshvara, white with one face and two hands.
 The right hand performs the mudra of generosity while the left hand pressed against the seat holds the stem of a lotus blossom; attended by two bodhisattvas.